biomevalmm/biomm-eval/README.md

 python -m pip install --upgrade pip pip install -r requirements_gemma.txt
 ```

-Some tasks require external data downloads from public biomedical repositories.
+Prepared benchmark files can be downloaded from the BioMM-Eval Hugging Face dataset repository described below.
+The task-specific scripts may also be used to reconstruct the datasets from the original public biomedical repositories.
 ---

 ### Task A: TCGA-SKCM multimodal benchmark